Animated stretch preview.

 - Helps the body downshift with lower-effort positions and slower breathing.

-Common mistakes
+Common mistakes to avoid

 - Holding unnecessary tension in the jaw, hands, or belly.

-- Bouncing, yanking, or trying to make the stretch feel intense immediately.
+- Bouncing, yanking, or trying to force the stretch to feel intense right away.

-- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 - Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.